mimiro-io/datahub/DOCUMENTATION.md

 #### Testing a Transform on a given entity

-There is also a possibility to test the transform on a known entity in the datahub by running a query and applying the transformation on the returned entity, the command runs the same transform as above but on the entity `http://data.mimiro.io/people/bob`.
+There is also a possibility to test the transform on a known entity in the data hub by running a query and applying the transformation on the returned entity, the command runs the same transform as above but on the entity `http://data.mimiro.io/people/bob`.
 The data is fetched from the dataset, the script is executed locally, and the output displayed.

 ```shell
 mim query --id "http://data.mimiro.io/people/bob" --via="*" --json | mim transform test --file transform1.js